passwd10/gatsby-starter-answer/content/about/resume.md

 ## About Me

-_Thank you for reading my resume.
-If you want to contact me, Please send me an email._
+Thanks for visiting my blog.
+I'm Answer😀